 About the Book (from the author's website)

-*With thanks to the author for providing me with a complimentary e-ARC of this book.
+*With thanks to Bethany House for providing me with a complimentary copy of this book.
 Opinions expressed in this review are my own.*